pabelmahbub/django-rest-framework-api-project/README.md

  ```
  Now we can check http://127.0.0.1:8000/myapi/ and http://127.0.0.1:8000/apidetails/1

- #### Creating view by mixing and genric view(Most convenient), Need to fix in views.py and urls.py of myapp where root is apiproject:
+ ## Creating view by mixing and genric view(Most convenient)
+ * Need to fix in views.py and urls.py of myapp where root is apiproject:
  In views.py
  ```
  from django.shortcuts import render